nicdev/take-home-exercises/full-stack-egineer.md

 * It surprises and delights in some way.

 ## Submission
 Publish the code in a Github repo.
-If it's private please invite [@nicdev](https://github.com/nicdev) or make it public and notify [nic@usepunchlist.com](mailto:nic@usepunchlist.com)
+If it's private please invite [@nicdev](https://github.com/nicdev) or make it public and notify [nicrosental@gmail.com](mailto:nicrosental.com)

 ## Questions and Communication
-If you have any questions along the way, please use the provided project management application (Asana) to communicate.
-We will do our best to respond quickly and help along the way.
+If you have any questions along the way, please use [me via email](mailto:nicrosental@gmail.com).
+I will do our best to respond quickly and help along the way.